zgq346712481/cucumber/HACKING.md

 ### Branching and CI

-The CI build will synchronise from the monorepo to all the subrepos for the `master` branch.
+The CI build will synchronise from the monorepo to all the subrepos for the `main` branch.
 For other branches, a naming convention is used to decide what subrepos to sync to.
 (This is to avoid an explosion of unrelated branches in every subrepo).